chanced/filedrop-svelte/README.md

 ## Usage

 dropfile comes with both a component and an action.
-The component is basically a wrapper around the action with some very minimal styling as an example.
+The component is basically a wrapper around the action with some some default styling.

 ### Component